-The good news is you can beat the bloat and get your gut health back on track with a few simple steps.
+The good news is you can beat the bloat and improve your gut health with a few simple steps.

 Your digestive system is the first line of defense for most of the foreign invaders your body comes in contact with.
 This complex system has multiple internal lines of defense to keep these harmful invaders from breaching its protective front lines and invading your bloodstream, where they are able to travel pretty much anywhere in the body to wreak havoc.